Colby-Frison/CS-3323/README.md

 # CS-3323 Course Materials

-This repository contains all of my course materials for CS-3323 (Principles of Programming Languages) at the University of Oklahoma, Spring 2025.
+This repository contains all of my course materials for CS-3323 (Principles of Programming Languages) taught by Dr. Qi Cheng at the University of Oklahoma in the Spring 2025 semester.
 It’s intended as a resource for anyone taking this class in the future - use it to study, review, and get a sense of what to expect!

 ---